Laser-based modeling

 Smoothing and impainting technique using laser reflectivity

-We developed two denoising techniques using reflectivity for noisy range images: range image smoothing by trilateral filter and range image impainting by belief propagation.
-The trilateral filter makes use of reflectivity as well as spatial and intensity information so that geometric features, such as jump and roof edges, are preserved while smoothing.
-The range image impainting technique based on belief propagation recovers a deteriorated range image using not only the adjacent range values but also the continuity of the reflectance image.
-We conduct simulations and experiments using synthesized images and actual range images taken by a laser scanner and verify that the proposed techniques suppress noise while preserving jump and roof edges and repair deteriorated range images.
+We developed two denoising techniques for noisy range images using reflectivity information: range image smoothing with a trilateral filter and range image inpainting via belief propagation.
+The trilateral filter incorporates reflectivity, spatial, and intensity information to preserve geometric features such as jump edges and roof edges while effectively smoothing noise.
+The inpainting technique based on belief propagation restores deteriorated range images by leveraging not only neighboring range values but also the continuity of the reflectance image.
+Simulations and experiments using both synthetic and real range images acquired by a laser scanner demonstrate that the proposed techniques effectively suppress noise, preserve critical geometric features, and repair degraded range data.

 Photo Raw range image Photo Bilateral filter Photo Proposed filter